1999AZZAR/Smart-Irrigation-System/README.md

 10. Sensor data will be displayed on the corresponding virtual pins (V0 to V3) (for advanced version).
 11. Use virtual pin V4 on the Blynk app to control the actuator (relay) remotely (for advanced version).

-Ensure that the Arduino board (for standard version) or ESP8266 board (for advanced version) is properly powered and connected to your computer.
+Make sure that the Arduino board (for standard version) or ESP8266 board (for advanced version) is properly powered and connected to your computer.

 ## Flowchart

+The flowchart below illustrates the logic of the smart irrigation system:

 ```mermaid
 graph TD